adrianbj/Process404Search/README.md

 if(isset($options['q'])) $input->get->q = $options['q'];
 ```

 Alternatively, you could use the following, to also include your "404 Page Not Found" page's body field.
-This needs to be after $out is initially defined in the search.php file:
+This needs to be after $out or $body is initially defined in the search.php file:
 ```
 if(isset($options['q'])){
     $input->get->q = $options['q'];